What Is the Vegan Keto Diet?

 Step 5: Listen to Your Body

-- Pay attention to how different foods and meal combinations affect your energy levels and satiety.
+- Notice how different foods and meal combinations affect your energy levels and satiety.

-- Adjust your food choices and portion sizes based on your individual needs and preferences.
+- Adjust your food choices and portion sizes based on your needs and preferences.

 Step 6: Seek Support